Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 2. If the input is a *spend*:
     1. Load an output from the state as identified by the input’s [spent output reference](data.md#outpoint), yielding a *previous output*.
     2. If the previous output does not exist, halt and return false.
-    3. [Evaluate](#evaluate-predicate) the previous output’s control program, for the VM version specified in the previous output and with the [input witness](data.md#transaction-input-witness) program arguments.
+    3. [Evaluate](#evaluate-predicate) the previous output’s control program, for the VM version specified in the previous output, with the [input witness](data.md#transaction-input-witness) program arguments, and with the transaction as the context.
     4. If the evaluation returns false, halt and return false.
 3. Return true.

+### Validate transaction output

+**Inputs:**

+1. transaction output with asset version 1,
+2. the transaction that includes the output.

+**Output:** true or false.

+**Algorithm:**

+1. [Evaluate](#evaluate-predicate) the acceptance program, for the specified VM version, with the [output witness](data.md#transaction-output-witness) program arguments, and with the transaction as the context.
+2. If the evaluation returns false, halt and return false; otherwise return true.

 ### Check transaction is well-formed